airbr/golang-hugo-blog/content/about/index.md

 date: 2022-11-27 12:00:00
 ---

 👋 Hey there!
 My name is Morgan.
 I am an [American New Zealander](https://en.wikipedia.org/wiki/American_New_Zealanders) living in [Bellingham, Washington State](https://en.wikipedia.org/wiki/Bellingham,_Washington).
-I am able to work in the USA without any sponsorship: I am a citizen of both countries.
+I am a citizen of both countries and authorized to work in both.

-I have been a web developer for approximately 5.5+ years after picking up developer skills in the USA after graduating with a law degree in New Zealand.
+I have been a web developer after picking up developer skills in the USA starting in 2016.
+I graduated with a law degree in New Zealand some years earlier.

 I have worked on software programs that are relied upon chairside by Orthodontists to provide live information about their case.
 I have made front end features used in the websites of a Fortune 500 company.
 I have managed volunteers in my spare time for non-profits.
 I am confident enough to say I have things to offer the right opportunity!